Tutor: Hana Pascal Keegan

 What was the most challenging part of the IB?

 Learning to formulate research questions and think strategically about primary and secondary sources, allowing this to inform the refinement of coursework.
-Time management required for completing long term coursework, as well as working on multiple courseworks for different subjects simulataneously.
+Time management required for completing long term coursework, as well as working on multiple coursework for different subjects simultaneously.

 What did you do for your CAS/TOK?